BinaryBirds/github-workflows/README.md

 Usage: `make contributors`

 ### install-swift-format.sh
 This script installs the swift-format tool, the version can be optionally defined using the `-v` parameter.
-The default version is **510.1.0**.
+If no version is specified as a parameter, the latest version will be installed.

 Example to add the extra parameter in the **Makefile**:
 `install-format: